On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Introduction

 Classical examples of minimal surfaces include the catenoid, Enneper's surface, Bour's minimal surface, and the gyroid.
-Such objects arise not only in mathematics, but also in architecture, crystal geometry, and material sciences.
+These surfaces arise not only in mathematical theory, often as solutions to the Plateau problem, but also are important in fields such as architecture, crystal geometry, and material science.